I DREAM OF HAVING MY OWN LEONIDAS SHOP. COULD I EVER DO THAT?

 Yes, you can!
 Leonidas has some 1,400 sales outlets around the world.
 There are 350 in France and 350 in Belgium, and we are constantly looking for new ambassadors for our brand.
 You'll find all the information you need by clicking on "Joining Us".
 Follow the steps and you'll find out all you need to know to make your dream come true, whether you want to become a customer-reseller or a customer-owner/operator of a Leonidas sales outlet.

-When a recent survey asked 20,000 Belgians what they thought about different brands, Leonidas was outright winner in the chocolate category.
+When a recent survey asked 20,000 Belgians what they thought about different brands, Leonidas was the outright winner in the chocolate category.
 In fact, 1 in every 3 top quality Belgian chocolates sold comes from Leonidas - and 55% of Belgians say that we are the most highly-rated chocolate maker in the country.
 Not bad, in the most chocolate-obsessed country in the world.

 There's always a Leonidas near you.
 You'll find confectioners with the Leonidas logo everywhere, no matter which country you travel to and no matter which city you find yourself in.
 The 'Shop Locator' page on this site will help you find the Leonidas shop(s) nearest you.
 You'll then see exactly where they are on a map, view their address, phone and fax numbers and website address.
 Most shops even have a photo of their premises so that you can see what they look like before you go.

 Chocolate should involve every one of your senses: sight, touch, hearing, taste and smell.
 Each chocolate should look smooth and shiny, with a rich brown colour.
 The smell of sugar should not be too apparent.
 A perfectly made chocolate should crack when you first bite into it.
 If a praline starts to melt in your hand before you bite into it, this is a sign that it contains a lot of cocoa butter, a very good sign.
 Allow the chocolate to start to melt in your mouth - it should be smooth, without any hint of graininess.
 Two or three bites should release the secondary aromas in the filling.
-Finally, push the chocolate gently against the roof of your mouth to allow the flavour to linger on your palate.
+Finally, push the chocolate gently against the roof of your mouth to allow the full flavour to linger on your palate.
 Above all, take your time to enjoy the experience.
 After all, we took our time making it.

-From 3 August 2003, a European Directive has allowed chocolate manufacturers to use vegetable fats (instead of cocoa butter) in their chocolates, albeit under certain very strict conditions.
+Since 3 August 2003, a European Directive has allowed chocolate manufacturers to use vegetable fats (instead of cocoa butter) in their chocolates, albeit under certain very strict conditions.
 This Directive caused a lot of controversy among manufacturers and consumers, but at Leonidas we have a very clear and simple position on this issue.
-Leonidas only uses 100% cocoa butter in its chocolates and fillings.
-The statement that "Leonidas is 100% pure cocoa butter... and 100% quality" is more true now than ever.
+Leonidas is and will continue to be committed to using 100% cocoa butter.

 Your nearest Leonidas shop is the obvious choice, but we're also opening exclusive chocolate lovers' havens called Chocolate&Café.
 They are ideal places for true chocolate lovers to indulge their senses and experience chocolate and coffee at its very best.
 As well as Leonidas chocolates, you can try the full range of Leonidas products, including ice-cream, preserves and cakes.
 All complemented by excellent coffee from Bewley's of Ireland.
 If you love chocolate, it's an experience not to be missed!

-A list that identifies the products that do not contain alcohol is available on request at email@example.com
+At the moment we do not have Halal certification.
+However, a list that identifies the products that do not contain alcohol is available on request at email@example.com.

 - Eggs and egg derivatives (albumin)